-A Quick Civic ReviewCity Government in Florida 6-8
+A Quick Civic ReviewCity Government in Florida 6

-Facts on Florida Cities 9-10
+Facts on Florida Cities 9

 Duties of Municipal Officials in Different Forms of Government 11

-Local Government Vocabulary 12-14
+Local Government Vocabulary 12

-Lesson 1: Florida Cities: An Introduction 15
+Lesson 1: Florida Cities: An Introduction

-Activity 1-1: Quiz on Florida Cities 16

-Lesson 2: How to Create a City
+Lesson 2: How to Create a City 18

-Activity 2-1, Part 1: Exploring the City Charter

-Lesson 3: How a City Operates 20
+Lesson 3: How a City Operates 21

-Activity 3-1: City Revenue of Sunshine Beach 21

-Transparency Master 3-2: City Revenue of Sunshine Beach 22

-Lesson 4: Municipal Services 23

-Activity 4-1: A Night Out 24
+Lesson 4: Municipal Services Activity 4-1: A Night Out

 Lesson 5: Getting Involved with Local Government 25

 Answer Key 26-27

-Other Educational Activities 28-29
+Other Educational Activities 28

 Notes 30

-A Quick Civic Review...
+A Quick Civic Review. . .
 City Government in Florida

-The following article was reprinted from Quality Cities, the bimonthly magazine of the Florida League of Cities, Inc. In addition to providing a quick civic review about city government in Florida, the article addresses the need for civic education in our state.
+The following article was reprinted from Quality Cities, the bi-monthly magazine of the Florida League of Cities, Inc. In addition to providing a quick civic review about city government in Florida, the article addresses the need for civic education in our state and the role city officials can play in this process.